 What's the best use for three acres of land between the West Loop and Newcastle, just south of Westpark?
 What's that?
-You didn't say "government-subsidized dog crap depository?"
+You didn't say "

 Wolf contends -- rightly, in my opinion -- that huge, steaming heaps of digested Alpo are a detriment to nearby commerce.
 Radack's response?